 New Year Healthy Recipes

-It’s New Year’s resolution time.
+Healthy New Years Recipes.
+It's New Year's resolution time.
 Ream share some Neff recipes to inspire you too keep healthy and stick with your New Year healthy plans.

 8 baby new potatoes (chop any large ones in half)

 1 tsp honey